victoroliveirab/battleship.nvim/README.md

 ## TODO

-- Allow user to assemble her own defense board
 - Simulate delay to improve experience
-- Offer more setup parameters to the user
 - Add ability to save and load a match
 - Add lifetime and in-game stats